soniajoseph/ViT-Prisma/docs/CONTRIBUTING.md

 - If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.

 ## Suggesting Enhancements
+- Feel free to discuss any new ideas on the Discussions tab
 - Open a new issue on GitHub with a detailed description of the feature.
 - Include the steps that it would enhance, and the possible benefits.